chonton/podman-maven-plugin/README.md

 The [container-exec](https://chonton.github.io/podman-maven-plugin/container-exec-mojo.html) goal
 binds by default to the **integration-test** phase.
-This goal uses `podman container exec` to run a command in existing containers.
+This goal uses `podman container exec` to run a command in an existing container.

 After launching, the goal will wait for the `wait` conditions to be satisfied.
 When executing in multiple containers, the container ordering is determined by the `requires` parameter.
-The `logs` configuration instructs the goal to collect container logs until the command is complete.
+The `logs` configuration instructs the goal to collect exec logs until the command is complete.

 ### Container-Exec Configuration